ioam/topographica/doc/User_Manual/plotting.rst

 #.
 Declare that before trying to plot this data, generate it by
    calling the command "measure\_or\_pref", which is defined next.
 #.
 To this plot group, add up to one plot per Sheet named
-   "Orientation Preference", plotting any Matrix named OrientationPreference, using a color plot (as the Hue channel).
+   "Orientation Preference", plotting any Image named OrientationPreference, using a color plot (as the Hue channel).
 #.
 Add up to one more plot per Sheet, this time plotting the
    Orientation in the Hue channel and the Orientation Selectivity in